 #5: Customer Segmentation: A Bird in the Hand is Worth Two in the Bush

 While customer segmentation is not a new trend, it has become more relevant in recent years when customers are looking for a personalised experience.
 Customers no longer want to be shown the same ads that everyone else is seeing.
 They want a curated experience that speaks to them and provides answers to their specific needs.

 The idea behind customer segmentation is simple but effective.
 Instead of showing a small number of campaigns to several audiences, it’s more effective to have separate smaller campaigns targeting specific audiences.

 Customer segmentation is the process of dividing your target audience based on various behaviours, traits, etc. To give a simple example, you can have two separate mailing lists for budget-conscious spenders and luxury shoppers.
 Showcase different products that appeal to them in two various newsletters.

 Customer segmentation helps in personalisation as well as improving customer engagements.
 The customer feels like you have hand-picked content just for them.
-Not only email newsletters, but customer segmentation can also be applied on social media ads, blog posts, social media feeds, etc.
+Not only email newsletters but customer segmentation can also be applied to social media ads, blog posts, social media feeds, etc.

 #6: Improved Communication

 The one key takeaway from this pandemic is the role of timely communication.
 Brands big and small saw disruption in their supply lines due to the pandemic.
 One of the main reasons customers are switching from one brand to another is the unavailability of products and services.
 While it may not be possible to meet customer demands at all times, what you can do is ensure proper communication with customers.

 Digital marketers can rise up to this challenge in several ways.
 Get creative.
 Let your customers know beforehand that it may not be possible to ship their products right on time.
 Set reasonable expectations – let customers know what you can deliver and what you cannot.
 Don’t overpromise and let down your customers.